 Students are responsible for making up all work missed due to absence.
 Missing work can be picked up starting with the third day of absence.
 Please email the team teachers for this request or contact the grade level counselor.
-Homework can be picked up at the front office after 3:00 p.m.
+Most work can be found online.
+Physical homework materials can be picked up at the front office after 3:00 p.m.